kubewarden/high-risk-service-account-policy/README.md

 the `default` one.

 The policy rejects a workload as soon as it found a blocked operation.
-Therefore, it avoids hitting the Kubernetes API too many timeb before rejecting the request.
+Therefore, it avoids hitting the Kubernetes API too many times before rejecting the request.

 ## Kubernetes Authorization API considerations

 Kubernetes authorization API allow cluster operators to define multiple authorizers (or authorization plugins).
 Each one can have different results.
-And to reflect this the `SubjectAccessReviewStatus` which is the data returned when a `SubjectAccessReview` is created has to fields express all the possibles results.
-The fields are `allowed` and `denined`.
+And to reflect this the `SubjectAccessReviewStatus` (which is the data returned when a `SubjectAccessReview` is created) has two fields express all the possibles results.
+The fields are `allowed` and `denied`.

 The authorization plugins can: